anka02/team_saga/README.md

 ## Text-to-Text Transfer Transformer (T5)

+We use a Text-to-Text Transfer Transformer (T5) (Raffel et al., 2020) model for our summarization task.
+It closely follows the Transformer architecture introduced by Vaswani et al. (2017) and can be described as an Encoder-Decoder Transformer model.

+The pretrained T5 model that we fine-tune for our summarization task can be found from https://huggingface.co/transformers/model_doc/t5.html#t5config and is avaiable through the `HuggingFace Transformers` python library (`pip install transformers`).

 ## Data
 The summarized Covid-19 information including general information about symptoms, vaccines, advice, etc. are queried from the official website of
  World Health Organization https://www.who.int/ and summarized by the T5 model before providing the information to the user.